AnyChart/docs.anychart.com/Gantt_Chart_NEW/Data_Grid/Column_Presets.md

 ### Dates

-The following presets allow you to apply different formats to dates:
+These presets allow you to apply different formats to dates:

 * `"date-common-log"` – *dd/MMM/yyyy*
 * `"date-dmy-dots"` – *dd.MM.yy*